emanuelemassaro/mosquitoes/README.md

 # Mosquito dynamics with human mobility

-I developed a python notebook that allow the user to run a MPI C++ simulations to study an agent based model for modelling the interplay between mosquito-borne disease and human mobility.
+I developed a python notebook that allow the user to run a MPI C++ simulations from zero to study an agent based model for modelling the interplay between mosquito-borne disease and human mobility.

+##### The notebook defines the input parameters and files for the simulations, compile and run the software and finally analyze the results.

 In this work we explore the effects of human mobility on the dispersion of a vector borne disease using an agent based model.
 I combine an already presented stochastic model for dengue with a simple representation of the daily motion of humans on a schematic city of `20x20` blocks with `100` inhabitants in each block.
 The pattern of motion of the individuals is described by the connection between different blocks and the length distribution of the movements follows a truncated Levy Fligth distribution.